lrodero/cats-effect-tutorial/tutorial.md

 > runMain tutorial.SimpleServer
 ```

-That will start the server on port `5432`, you can set any other port by
+That will start the server on default port `5432`, you can also set any other
-passing it as argument.
-To test the server is properly running, you can connect
+port by passing it as argument.
+To test the server is properly running, you can
-to it using `telnet`.
-Here we connect, send `hi` line to check we get the same
+connect to it using `telnet`.
+Here we connect, send `hi` line to check we get
-line as reply, and then send and empty line to close the connection:
+the same line as reply, and then send and empty line to close the connection:

 ```console
 $ telnet localhost 5432